complete rest

 I spent the last two weeks in the remote wilderness of Botswana.

 This wasn’t just a safari.
 It was an immersion into the untamed natural world.
-During our time, we were surrounded by wild dogs, lions, leopards, hippos, elephants, and everything else in between.
+We were surrounded by wild dogs on the hunt, leopards lounging in trees, elephants claiming right-of-way, and lions doing what lions do—being majestic and mildly terrifying.

-The journey to our campsite was an odyssey in itself, involving jets, prop planes, and a helicopter ride (with one takeoff delayed by a family of warthogs crossing the airstrip!).
+The journey to our campsite felt like a subplot in The Amazing Race—it involved jets, prop planes, and a helicopter ride (with one takeoff delayed by a family of warthogs crossing the airstrip!).

 What struck me wasn’t their decision to rest.